 Kenwood House is an 18th-century villa located at the north of Hampstead Heath.
 Class trips to the extensive grounds during the Autumn term have become a Gatehouse tradition, where children from the Upper Juniors are paired with younger children in order to encourage a sense of family as well as a responsibility for one another as they explore the forests and sculptures of Kenwood.

-Year 4 Bushcraft Experience
+Year 4 Residential Trip

-Year Five French Trip
+Year 5 French Trip

 In the second half of the Summer term, Year Five spend three days and two nights in a specialised chateau on the Opal coast.
 As well as providing them with a huge range of exciting new experiences, the trip is an invaluable opportunity for the children to try out their French skills in all manner of situations: buying food in Boulogne market, visiting a working snail farm, learning about the battle of Agincourt, and even making their own croissants!

-Year Six Outward Bound Expedition
+Year 6 Outward Bound Expedition

 At the end of their time at Gatehouse, Year 6 embark on a week-long trip to the Lake District.
 The Outward Bound experience gives them the opportunity to try a huge range of exciting outdoor activities led by trained professionals: kayaking, abseiling, hiking and rock climbing, to name only a few.